 - Both devices should have identical or at least similar capabilities, or the new device may not work correctly in apps (e.g., if you replace a dimmer with a switch, apps that try to set level on the device may fail, as plain switches do not support the

-- The same outcome (just with fewer clicks/taps) can be created using the "Replace" option that will appear when using the Add Device process with compatible devices
+- If one of the devices you are swapping is one you just added to the hub, the same outcome (just with fewer clicks/taps) can be achieved using the "Replace" option that will appear when using the Add Device process with compatible devices

 - Open any apps using the old device (check "In use by" on the device detail page to see which).